 About Us

 North Carolina State University (NC State) began as a land-grant institution grounded in agriculture and engineering.
-Today, we're building a leading public research university that excels across disciplines.
+Today, we're a leading public research university that excels across disciplines.

 NC State is a powerhouse in science, technology, engineering and math.
 We lead in agriculture, education, textiles, business and natural resources.
 We're at the forefront of teaching and research in design, the humanities and the social sciences.
 And we're home to one of the planet's best colleges of veterinary medicine.